Rent safe and private dog parks hosted by locals

 Weakness and collapse

-Dogs experiencing heatstroke may become weak, wobbly, or even collapse due to heat exhaustion and changes to their blood pressure.
+Dogs experiencing heatstroke may become weak, wobbly, or even collapse.
+This is because heat exhaustion can lower their blood pressure.

 Vomiting and diarrhea